MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_04-Implement_Virtual_Networking.md

 1. On the **ipconfig1** blade, set **Assignment** to **Static**, leave the default value of **IP address** set to **10.40.0.4** and click on **Save**.

-1. Back on the **ipconfig1** blade, save the changes.
+1. Back on the **ipconfig1** blade, and save the changes.
 Make sure to wait for the save operation to complete before you proceed to the next step.

 1. Navigate back to the **az104-04-vnet1** blade